MailTape/MailTape/src/content/episodes/2024-10-28-rosie_lowe.md

   a mosaic to discover.
 A gift for you this morning !
 episode_URL: https://mailta.pe/564/Rosie-Lowe/
 ---
-Your Sunday in all its softness :) This morning, MailTape is delighted to welcome singer Rosie Lowe for a selection of soulful and funky, sweeping and deep listening.
+Your Sunday in all its softness :) This morning, MailTape is delighted to welcome singer Rosie Lowe for a selection of sweeping soulful deep listening.
 The London-based singer joins us following the release of her album Lover, Other.
 Rosie Lowe's releases are marked by swells of intricate choral patchworks, a capella avant-garde, and jazz-funk harmonies -- every listen hints at more to discover.
 A gift for you this morning !

 # Rosie Lowe's selection